What are the mitral valve prolapse causes and risk factors?

-What are the other mitral valve prolapse risk factors?
+Are there any other mitral valve prolapse risk factors?

+Yes.
 Mitral valve prolapse tends to be hereditary, passing down to offspring.
 There is a tendency for affected family members to be tall and have a low body mass index and straight backs.
 They normally also have long fingers, arm spans greater than their height, and hyper-mobile joints.

 The reasons for this particular body type prevalence among sufferers are not clear.
 Connective tissue disorders seem to be behind the physical similarities.
 People with Marfan Syndrome, for example, will typically have these features and are much more inclined to have mitral valve prolapse.